-The EC library is used to provide a high level interface to Elliptic Curve cryptography.
+The EC library is used to provide a high level interface to Elliptic Curve cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
-The EC library is delivered as object code and in this way integrated in the user software.

-The SHA-2 library provides the calculation of a hash value of freely chosen data input in the CPU.
-The SHA-2 library is delivered as object code and is in this way available for the user software.
+In addition, the EC library provides an additional function for calculating primitive elliptic curve operations like ECC Add and ECC Double.
+The SHA-library provides the calculation of a hash value of freely chosen data input in the CPU.
+The SHA-library is delivered as object code and is in this way available for the user software.
+This secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.

-The toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor
+The toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor.

 The Base Library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.
 The base library does not provide any security functionality, implements no security mechanism, and does not provide additional specific security functionality.
-For more details please refer to Security Target [6] and Security Target Lite [8], chapter 2.2.2.